Get BibTeX from a DOI — fast.

 No prebuilt macOS installers: Distributing an app that users can graphically install and run seems to require paying Apple perpetually (US$99/year) to sign and notarize the app even if the app is free — that’s plain extortion — so we ship the source instead.
 You can run QuickBib from source or build a macOS app using the packaging scripts on GitHub.
 Pull requests and heroic ideas for a user friendly installer are very welcome.

-Here is how to run from source (on macOS as well as GNU/Linux)
+Alternatively, here is how to run from source (on macOS as well as GNU/Linux).

 Quick examples